 The above are my personal thoughts.
 I have synthesized my own experiences with what I have read about Mercury over the years.
-Below is a partial list of scholarly and literary sources that have influenced my thinking about Mercury.
-For a full list and/or full citations, feel free to contact me!
+Below is a listing of most of my sources.

 - A Roman Relief of Mercury and Minerva from Aldsworth Gloucestershire by Martin Henig, Robert Cleary, and Philip Purser

 - Mercurius Amongst the Magni Dei by H. S. Versnel